See androids fighting

 - Big Red Button: Actually a switch, that activates the countdown on the Krell planetary Self-Destruct Mechanism.

 - Breakout Character: Robby The Robot.
-Robby was re-used in many subsequent sci-fi movies not only due to his popularity but also to recoup the tremendous cost of constructing him.
+Robby was re-used in many subsequent sci-fi movies and even television programs not only due to his popularity but also to recoup the tremendous cost of constructing him.

 - Covers Always Lie: See that poster up there?
 The robot's not the bad guy.
 And he never carries the woman like that.
 On a smaller note, she and Robby look nothing like that.
 The poster was most likely a Shout-Out to Pulp Fiction magazines, like Amazing Stories.

 - Crystal Spires and Togas: The Krell, before the destruction of their civilization, lived in "cloud-piercing towers of glass and porcelain and adamantine steel," and their culture had apparently all-but destroyed problems of prejudice and poverty.

-- Deadly Upgrade: The doctor uses an Upgrade Artifact to become smart enough to learn the planet's secrets, but dies in the process.
-Earlier, Morbius did the same thing and survived, but he took his time, and even then...well, see below.
+- Deadly Upgrade: The doctor uses an Upgrade Artifact to rapidly become smart enough to learn the planet's secrets, but dies in the process.
+Earlier, Morbius did the same thing and survived, but he took his time, and even then... well, see below.

 - Deadpan Snarker: Robby to a certain extent.

 Commander Adams: Nice climate you have here.
 High oxygen content.